maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 Christoph Molnar has recently published an excellent book on this topic : [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/).

 First of all, let's define the difference between machine learning explainability and interpretability :
 - **Interpretability** is linked to the model.
-A model is said to be interpretable if its parameters are linked in a clear way to the impact of a feature on the outcome.
-Among interpretable models, one can for example mention :
-    - Linear and logistic regression
-    - Lasso and Ridge regressions
+A model is said to be interpretable if we can interpret directly the impact of its parameters on the outcome.
+Among interpretable models, one can for example mention : Linear and logistic regression, Lasso and Ridge regressions, Decision trees, etc.
-    - Decision trees
-    - ...
 - **Explainability** can be applied to any model, even models that are not interpretable.
 Explainability is the extent to which we can interpret the outcome and the internal mechanics of an algorithm.

 In this article, we will be using the [UCI Machine learning repository Breast Cancer](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29) data set.
 It is also available on [Kaggle](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data/downloads/breast-cancer-wisconsin-data.zip/2).
 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
 There are 30 features, including the radius of the tumor, the texture, the perimeter...
 Our task will be to perform a binary classification of the tumor, that is either malignant (M) or benign (B).